Paula Marshall: Career

 In 2000, Marshall returned to television screens: first with a three-episode guest appearance as a porn star and love interest for Jeremy (Joshua Malina) on Aaron Sorkin's Sports Night, and then in Cursed (a.k.a.
 The Weber Show).
 In 2002, she guest starred on Just Shoot Me! as the daughter of Nina Van Horn.

 Hidden Hills was an offbeat comedy about three families in suburbia.
 Marshall also had a secondary role in the Steve Martin-Bonnie Hunt remake of Cheaper by the Dozen and a cameo appearance in Break a Leg, which starred her husband Danny Nucci.

-In 2004, Marshall appeared in an episode of the tv show Miss Match, but the series was cancelled before it aired.
+In 2004, Marshall appeared in an episode of the TV show Miss Match, but the series was cancelled before it aired.
 In October, she had a four-episode role in Veronica Mars, (created by Rob Thomas), and she reprised the role toward the end of season two.
 Marshall's next main role came in the sitcom Out of Practice.

 In 2007, Marshall appeared in the Showtime series Californication.
 She also was seen in the FX series Nip/Tuck as an insecure actress who dated Dr. Sean McNamara.

 In 2008, Marshall joined the crime drama Shark as a recurring character.

 Marshall starred on the CBS sitcom Gary Unmarried.
 She and Jay Mohr played a divorced couple sparring while trying to be loving parents to their two children.
 The show was her first to be picked up for a second season.

 Marshall had a guest role in the hit drama House, playing Julia, sister of Lisa Cuddy.

 In 2012, Marshall guest starred in an episode of CSI: Crime Scene Investigation.
 She played the role of Kathy Veck, owner of an oil company.

 In 2013, Marshall guest starred in two episodes of Two and a Half Men as Alan Harper's transgender girlfriend Paula.

+In 2021, Marshall appeared in Walker as Gale Davidson, an enemy to Cordell Walker (Jared Padalecki) and his family.
+Marshall and Padalecki appeared in Cheaper by the Dozen together, but their characters never interacted with each other.

 Personal life

 Marshall is from Rockville, Maryland.
 She has been married to actor Danny Nucci since 2003, and the couple have a daughter.

 She is the sister of Virginia politician Bob Marshall, who became widely known for proposing a "bathroom bill" (a law that would have limited transgender individuals access to public restrooms of their born sex) before his defeat by transgender candidate Danica Roem in the November 2017 state election.
-Paula Marshall attributed his defeat to "karma" for his "homophobic" acts.
+She has criticized her brother’s political policies.